ayushman-oss/level1_ros_assignment/README.md

 ## Assignment Objective
 Your goals are to:
-1. Learn how to configure and use ROS2 `nav2` plugins independently.
+1. Learn how to configure and use ROS2 `nav2` plugins in independent files.
-2. Set up manual localization and navigation in a simulated environment.
+2. Set up manual map loading and localization for the given simulation environment.
-3. Develop and implement the `testbed_navigation` package to handle these workflows.
+3. Implement the required navigation plugins to handle robot navigation in the `testbed_navigation` package.
+Only basic navigational functionality is expected in this assignment, so choose your plugins accordingly.

 ## Requirements

 To get started, you’ll need:
 - ROS2 Humble installed.
-(Install from [Humble Installation](https://docs.ros.org/en/humble/Installation.html)) (You will need Ubuntu 22.04/Windows 10 for this.)
+(Install from [Humble Installation](https://docs.ros.org/en/humble/Installation.html)) (You will need Ubuntu 22.04/Windows 10 for this.
+More in the help section.)
 - Gazebo simulator (version 11.10.2 is compatible with ROS2 Humble) (Install from [Gazebo Installation](https://classic.gazebosim.org/tutorials?tut=install_ubuntu)) and Rviz simulator.
 - Basic to intermediate knowledge of ROS2 navigation concepts.
 - Familiarity with creating and managing ROS2 packages, actions, and parameter files.